HeleneFabia/pos-tagger/README.md

 # POS Tagger

-Building an ML-based POS Tagger, using the [CoNLL dataset](https://www.clips.uantwerpen.be/conll2000/chunking/)
+Building a ML-based POS Tagger, using the [CoNLL dataset](https://www.clips.uantwerpen.be/conll2000/chunking/)